Korede-TA/korede-ta.github.io/wiki/course-notes/SOC-220-wealth-and-power.md

 another theme was around the corporation as a means for privatizinfg and being the main harbinger of an elimination of the commons

+# week 9

+**continued: notes on Roland's thoughts on corporations as moral entities**

+also: discussion of finals & documentary from last class

+# week 10

+some other meta thoughts from chapter 11 of Rowland

+chapter 11 focuses on how coroprate capitalism created the social role and identity of the consumer

+1. correct consumption for success
+2. democracy of consumption